Greek Pasta Salad

 - Olives.
-I feel like some type of olive is necessary in a Greek salad.
-I personally prefer black olives, so that’s what I used, but feel free to use Kalamata olives if those are your preference.
+We like black olives, but feel free to use Kalamata olives if those are your preference.

 - Bell peppers.
 Bell peppers add a sweet, colorful crunch to every bite.
 The recipe calls for roasted red peppers from a jar, but you can use fresh bell pepper if that’s what you have on hand.

 - Parsley.
-Chopped parsley finishes this salad with that special something.
+Chopped fresh parsley finishes this salad with a nice pop of color and freshness.

 - Feta cheese.
 Crumbled feta is just a must in Greek salads.
 To make this salad vegan, simply omit the feta.

 The dressing ingredients are a simple mix of olive oil, red wine vinegar, lemon and herbs, and can be tossed together in minutes.
-Use as much or as little of it as you would like to dress this salad recipe.
+Use as much or as little of it as you would like to dress the dish.
 If you have a bottle of store-bought bottled Greek salad dressing or Italian dressing that you like, you can use 1 to 2 cups of that instead.

 Greek pasta salad is one of the easiest recipes to toss together.
 The most time consuming part about making this salad is cutting up all the vegetables.
 Here’s the simple method:

 - Make the dressing.
-Start the recipe by combining all of the vinaigrette ingredients.
+Start by combining all of the vinaigrette ingredients.
 You can whisk them in a small bowl or, if you have a mason jar, add the ingredients to the jar, seal the lid and shake it vigorously to fully mix the ingredients.
 Next, slice the red onion and add the slices to the jar or bowl.
 Soaking the red onion in the vinaigrette will add flavor to the dressing, and also take the sharp bite out of the onion.